pm7y/AzureEventGridSimulator/README.md

 Azure Event Grid only excepts connections over https and the `Microsoft.Azure.EventGrid` client only sends requests over https.
 If you're posting events to an Event Grid topic using custom code then maybe this isn't an issue.
 If you are using the client library though then any test endpoint must be https.

 Typically an event grid topic endpoint url is like so: _https://topic-name.location-name.eventgrid.azure.net/api/events_.
 Note that all the information needed to post to a topic is contained in the host part.
 The `Microsoft.Azure.EventGrid` client will essentially reduce the url you give it down to just the host part and prefix it with **https** (regardless of the original scheme).

 It posts the payload to https://host:port and drops the query uri.
 All of the existing simulator/ emulator projects I found don't support https and use a the query uri to distinguish between the topics.
 This isn't compatible with the `Microsoft.Azure.EventGrid` client.

 ## Future Development

-- Subscription validation at start up. https://docs.microsoft.com/en-us/azure/event-grid/security-authentication
 - Subscriber retries & dead lettering. https://docs.microsoft.com/en-us/azure/event-grid/delivery-and-retry